beneath-hq/beneath/docs/example-applications/lending-club-investing.md

 beneath project create epg/lending-club
 ```

-### Stage a Stream
+### Create a Stream

-Next, we need to create a Stream by defining the stream’s schema and *staging* the stream.
-In a blank file, we define the schema and name it loans.graphql.
-The full file is [here](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/lending-club/loans/loans.graphql), but this is a short version of what it looks like:
+Next, we need to create a Stream by defining the stream’s schema, *staging* the stream, and *staging* an *instance*.
+In a blank file, we define the schema and name it `loans_history.graphql`.
+The full file is [here](https://gitlab.com/beneath-hq/beneath/-/blob/master/clients/python/examples/lending-club/loans-history/loans_history.graphql), but this is a short version of what it looks like:

 ```graphql
 " Loans listed on the Lending Club platform.
 Loans are listed each day at 6AM, 10AM, 2PM, and 6PM (PST).
 Historical loans include the borrower's payment outcome. "